xuda1979/AI-Scientist/README.md

 export OPENAI_API_KEY=YOUR_API_KEY

-python sciresearch_workflow.py --topic "quantum computing algorithms" --output-dir ./output
+python sciresearch_workflow.py --topic "quantum computing algorithms" --output-dir ./output --max-iters 3
 ```

-The script will generate a research idea, write a paper into the specified output directory (`output/paper.md`), review and revise it if necessary.
+The script will generate a research idea, write a paper into the specified output directory (`output/paper.tex`), and iteratively review and revise it until the editor approves or the iteration limit is reached.